I3S-ESSnet/Documents/rome-hackathon/agenda.md

   * Setup prioritized plan for implementations

 Afternoon (resp.
 Mauro):

   * Application of the morning results to the Relais example.
+  * Application of the morning results to the ARC example.

 ## Wednesday 22 May to Friday 24 May morning